 - Stay hydrated by drinking six to nine glasses of water the day prior to your exam, and continue to drink water up until your exam.

 - Eat a low-carbohydrate, high-protein diet 24 hours prior to your exam.
-Suggested foods
+(Diets should consist of less than five grams of carbohydrates per serving)

-- Please allow three full hours in your schedule for your exam.
+- Please allow two full hours in your schedule for your exam.

 - Do not wear jewelry, piercings or removable dental work.

-- Avoid any strenuous exercise, work, or cleaning 24 hours prior to your exam.
+- Do not perform strenuous exercise, work, or cleaning 24 hours prior to your exam.

 - Do not bring children or pregnant women with you to the exam.